 Not everything you want to see is fully documented online.
 Sometimes it takes just stepping outside and stumbling upon something to discover it was what you were looking for.

 All too often we take ourselves too seriously.
 That is why we have friends and family.
 These are the people that we can shed our workforce personas and be completely ourselves with.
-We feel no obligation to impress, in fact, these are the people that will celebrate our accomplishments but remind us not to be too full of ourselves.
+We feel no obligation to impress, in fact, these are the people that will celebrate our accomplishments, but remind us not to be too full of ourselves.

 They are also the people who we goof off with.
-When we have our precious free time, they are the ones we seek out to sit around and watch TV with an occasional food fight, go for a hike and have sword fights with tree branches, or maybe even shopping while trying on the most hideous outfits or makeup just to get a rise out of your friend.
-These activities will disconnect you from your stress and if you’re with the right friends, give you the opportunity to address it in a safe place with people who love you unconditionally with a clear mind.
+When we have our precious free time, they are the ones we seek out to sit around and watch TV, have with an occasional food fight, go for a hike and have sword fights with tree branches, or maybe even shopping while trying on the most hideous outfits or makeup just to get a rise out of your friend.
+These activities will disconnect you from your stress, and if you’re with the right friends, give you the opportunity to address it in a safe place with people who love you unconditionally with a clear mind.